json-api-dotnet/JsonApiDotNetCore/docs/usage/resource-graph.md

 ## Resource Name

-The public resource name is exposed through the `type` member in the json:api payload.
+The public resource name is exposed through the `type` member in the JSON:API payload.
 This can be configured by the following approaches (in order of priority):

 1. The `publicName` parameter when manually adding a resource to the graph
 ```c#